vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 and the embedded operand.
 The comparison harness remains uncommitted.
 The full build is warning-free and all 20 CTest targets pass.

+## Infer sequence bounds from existing source ownership

+ScanResultBuilder now infers an unspecified sequence range from its owned source annotations and decoded commands.
+Ownership already includes header children and track roots, so parsers no longer need to return a separate header range merely for their scanner to reconstruct the same span.
+Headerless command ranges use the input source when no base range was supplied.

+Inference runs after every draft finishes: synth builders can still add source annotations during materialization.
+Explicit ranges retain their exact bounds, including valid zero-length anchors.
+SoftCreatSnes keeps its explicit range because its owned annotations also describe driver state outside those bounds;
+existing container and playlist-specific ranges remain explicit as well.

+Fourteen format modules use the shared default.
+Thirteen SequenceParse header fields disappear, and Prism, Chun, and WolfTeam return SequenceProgram directly instead of maintaining format-specific wrappers around it.
+This removes 34 net production lines and three types without adding a new format-facing API.

+Verification: the warning-free full build and all 20 CTest targets passed.
+A focused core fixture checks inherited ownership, foreign-source filtering, unannotated commands, and explicit bounds.
+Existing header checks now inspect the source map.
+Total committed test growth is 27 lines.
+A temporary comparison of 395 scanned sequence ranges across 36 formats matched the previous output exactly; its capture hook and outputs remain outside committed source.
+This is fixture coverage, not real-file corpus parity.

 ## Further investigation

 - Prioritize structural simplification of format authoring: shared decoding setup, source metadata handoffs, and repeated scan-to-playback preparation.
   Continue checking export lowering and instrument selection for redundant work.
+- Five formats copy a decoded stream into several playback tracks.
+Sharing those commands must retain each channel's independent VM state and the TrackId mapping used by source-command lookup; merely hiding the copy loop would not simplify that representation.
 - Establish shared sounding-voice continuity before unifying note instrument selection across variant preparation, synth selection, and MIDI pitch context.
   PitchTransitionIntent::previousNote can express continuity before note flags